 Your real estate agent is the second half of your home buying dream-team.
 This is a person that will guide you through the process from this point forward.
 This is a person you will likely communicate with daily for at least a month.
 It is essential that they are competent at their job and that you enjoy working with them.
 Life is too short to dread answering the phone every time their number pops up.

 Start saving immediately.
 Even if you’re using a VA loan, you will still have closing costs to cover, not to mention a host of other expenses.
 This is where working with an agent through our Realogy Military Rewards partnership and the cash-back reward they offer will come in super handy!
 Also, paying close attention to frivolous “Section A” fees in your loan estimate to avoid those out of pocket lender costs mentioned before can literally save you thousands!
-Nevertheless, you’ll likely need to spend thousands of dollars at the closing table covering the origination fee (called a funding fee for VA loans), escrow requirements such as pre-paid hazard insurance, pre-paid taxes, and title insurance, just to name a few.
+Nevertheless, you’ll likely need to spend several hundred, if not thousands, of dollars at the closing table covering the escrow requirements such as pre-paid hazard insurance, pre-paid taxes, and title insurance, just to name a few.
 These fees do NOT change lender to lender, and are fixed costs associated with the home, but you can shop around for title insurance/settlement companies to have some control over the settlement fees.